kylerwsbm/snarkyinvoice-lol/README.md

 ## Features

 * **React App** – Built with a simple React front end (loaded via CDN), no backend required.
-* **Friendly Form** – Enter the sender and recipient names, a reason for the invoice, a suggested amount in USD, adjust the “Petty Level” (0‑100) and decide whether to include a ridiculous ultimatum.
+* **Friendly Form** – Enter the sender and recipient names, a reason for the invoice, a suggested amount in USD, adjust the “Petty Level” (0–100) and decide whether to include a ridiculous ultimatum.
 * **Snark Engine** – Generates a message by combining your inputs with a random snarky template.
 Tone and vocabulary change based on the Petty Level slider.
+* **Random Reasons** – Stuck on a reason?
+Click “Need inspiration?” to populate the reason field with a random petty suggestion.
+* **Petty Meter** – A live descriptor (Polite, Saucy, Unhinged) appears next to the slider so you know exactly how over‑the‑top your invoice will be.
+* **Playful Design** – A colourful doodle pattern in the header and witty tooltips throughout the form keep things light while you bill with spite.
 * **PDF Download** – Render the invoice preview and download it as a PDF using [html2pdf.js](https://github.com/eKoopmans/html2pdf.js).
 * **Email Stub** – A “Send by Email” button is provided as a placeholder.
 In a future version you can wire this up with a service like EmailJS.
 * **Stripe Placeholder** – A disabled button hints at an eventual payment integration.